 Test candidate development paths against sensitivities and consumer risk attitudes

-AEMO then tests how the candidate development paths perform when key assumptions (or 'sensitivities') are changed, and considers consumer attitudes to risk (see Section 3.2).
+AEMO then tests how the candidate development paths perform when key assumptions (or 'sensitivities') are changed, and considers consumer attitudes to risk.
 AEMO can use these additional tests to select the ODP, in its professional judgement.